oraichain/ibc-bridge-wasm/packages/cw20/README.md

 and `DecreaseAllowance` operator (instead of `Approve`).
 To originally set an approval, use `IncreaseAllowance`, which works fine with no previous allowance.
 `DecreaseAllowance` is meant to be robust, that is if you decrease by more than the current allowance (eg. the user spent some in the middle), it will just round down to 0 and not make any underflow error.

 ### Messages

-`IncreaseAllowance{spender, amount, expires}` - Set or increase the allowance such that `spender` may access up to `amount + current_allowance` tokens from the `env.sender` account.
+`IncreaseAllowance{spender, amount, expires}` - Set or increase the allowance such that `spender` may access up to `amount + current_allowance` tokens from the `info.sender` account.
 This may optionally come with an `Expiration` time, which if set limits when the approval can be used (by time or height).

-`DecreaseAllowance{spender, amount, expires}` - Decrease or clear the allowance such that `spender` may access up to `current_allowance - amount` tokens from the `env.sender` account.
+`DecreaseAllowance{spender, amount, expires}` - Decrease or clear the allowance such that `spender` may access up to `current_allowance - amount` tokens from the `info.sender` account.
 This may optionally come with an `Expiration` time, which if set limits when the approval can be used (by time or height).
 If `amount >= current_allowance`, this will clear the allowance (delete it).

-`TransferFrom{owner, recipient, amount}` - This makes use of an allowance and if there was a valid, un-expired pre-approval for the `env.sender`, then we move `amount` tokens from `owner` to `recipient` and deduct it from the available allowance.
+`TransferFrom{owner, recipient, amount}` - This makes use of an allowance and if there was a valid, un-expired pre-approval for the `info.sender`, then we move `amount` tokens from `owner` to `recipient` and deduct it from the available allowance.